-For instance, black hatters may insert their links into irrelevant content, try to hide it by using white text on a white background, or use computer generated content that includes poor grammar or nonsensical phrases.
+For instance, black hatters may insert their links into irrelevant content, try to hide it by using white text on a white background or use computer-generated content that includes poor grammar or nonsensical phrases.
 Basically, they are only concerned with how search engines will perceive them, and not with how actual humans perceive them.

-Although black hat tricks may work for a short time, eventually Google catches on and updates their algorithm to provide a better user experience.
+Although black hat tricks may work for a short time, eventually Google catches on and updates its algorithm to provide a better user experience.
 This forces black hatters to change their loophole strategy every few months just to superficially keep themselves on top.
 What’s worse, Google may even penalize or completely remove a site for using these tactics, and it can take years to recover.
 In the end, black hat is just not worth it.